 If you’re thinking about selling or refinancing your home, here are some useful tips.

-Understand how much equity you have in your current home
+Understand how much equity you have

-Investigate current market conditions
+Investigate market conditions

+The best time to sell is if you can make enough from the sale to afford new housing that better suits your lifestyle, says Blaine Thiederman, a certified financial planner based in Denver.
 “Your family is happier, you’re closer to things you want to be close to, and you enjoy your life more living in your new home,” he says.

 Be sure you’ll make money on a sale